Factbox: Trump, Biden's paths to victory in U.S. presidential election

 (Reuters) - President Donald Trump and Democratic challenger Joe Biden on Wednesday each faced narrow paths to potential victory in a close-fought U.S. presidential election that will be determined by a razor-thin margin.

-Six states remain to be called -- Georgia, Michigan, Nevada, North Carolina, Pennsylvania and Wisconsin -- with Biden needing to carry at least three to win, while Trump would need at least four.
+Five battleground states remain to be called -- Georgia, Michigan, Nevada, North Carolina, and Pennsylvania -- with Biden needing to carry at least two to win, while Trump would need at least four.
+(No winner had been projected in Alaska on Wednesday afternoon, either.)

 The outcome is almost certain to come down to millions of absentee ballots that were the first cast in this election and often are the last to be counted.

-At 6 a.m.
-ET (1100 GMT), Biden held narrow leads in Nevada and Wisconsin.
-Trump held slim leads in Georgia, North Carolina, Pennsylvania and Michigan, though tens of thousands of ballots remain to be counted in those states, many of them votes cast by mail in the areas around major cities, which traditionally favor Democrats.
+At 3:30 p.m.
+EST (2030 GMT), Biden held narrow leads in Michigan and Nevada.
+Trump held leads in Georgia, Pennsylvania and North Carolina, though tens of thousands of ballots remain to be counted in those states, many of them votes cast by mail in the areas around major cities, which traditionally favor Democrats.

 Here are Trump’s and Biden’s paths to victory: